Skip to main content

 Walen's track record in office makes it clear that she does not share our values.
 Not surprisingly, she has received maximum campaign contributions from many corporate PACs and Republican donors this year.
 Sen. Vandana Slatter is the clear choice for the 48th Legislative District.

-Last updated: 2025-06-30
+Last updated: 2025-10-15

 Osman Salahuddin is running to be retained by voters in Legislative District 48, House Position 1.
 Salahuddin is a former Redmond City Council member who was appointed by the King County Council to fill Vandana Slatter's former seat.
-Before holding elected office, he worked as a communications and community engagement manager for King County Councilmember Sarah Perry and held several roles at a national consulting corporation.
+Before holding elected office, he worked as a communications and community engagement manager for King County Councilmember Sarah Perry and held several roles at a national consulting firm.

 Salahuddin’s top priority is addressing the rising cost of living in Washington.
 He is taking a comprehensive approach to affordability by addressing issues such as health care, housing, and childcare, so that all Washingtonians can afford the basics.
 In particular, Salahuddin voted to limit rent increases to 10%, which will reduce the cost of housing for renters across the state.
 As one of our youngest lawmakers, Salahuddin represents a part of the electorate who are often underrepresented in state legislatures.